-Calculation of Mineral Resources
+Calculation of Mineral Resources and Mineral Reserves

-There is a degree of uncertainty attributable to the calculation and estimates of resources and the corresponding metal grades to be mined and recovered.
-Until resources are actually mined and processed, the quantities of mineralization and metal grades must be considered as estimates only.
-Any material change in the quantity of mineral resources, grades and recoveries may affect the economic viability of the Company's operations.
+There is a degree of uncertainty attributable to the calculation and estimates of resources and reserves and the corresponding metal grades to be mined and recovered.
+Until resources and reserves are actually mined and processed, the quantities of mineralization and metal grades must be considered as estimates only.
+Any material change in the quantity of mineral resources and/or reserves, grades and recoveries may affect the economic viability of the Company's operations.